simojo/www/posts/creating-a-simple-nix-flake.md

 }
 ```

-We will need to modify the function signature to accept `nixpkgs` as an
+we will need to modify the function signature to accept `nixpkgs` as an
 argument.
 Because `nixpkgs` is just a flake input, it needs to be imported so we
 can access its attributes.
 Additionally, when we import it, we tell it which
 system its being imported on.